fkakatie/scraper/README.md

 3. **Delete a comment**.
     - Select the "X" icon to delete any comments and remove them from the database.

+## Where users can get help with this project ##

+If you have any questions about this project (or just want to talk about Dwayne), visit my portfolio and [send me a message](https://fkakatie.github.io/contact).

 ## Who maintains this project ##

 This project is painstakingly maintained by me, @[fkakatie](https://github.com/fkakatie).
 Thanks for checking it out.